-In this video I talk about why I recommend detoxing your skin before jumping into using natural products or before using natural products for targeted skin concerns like acne and rosacea.
+In this video, I talk about why I recommend a skin detox before using natural products for targeted skin concerns like acne and rosacea.

 A few links to things I mention in this video….